cbrookins/blog.brookins.info/_posts/2023-11-07-mount-pvs-w-zfs.md

 zfs set mountpoint=/flatnotes One/ix-applications/releases/flatnotes/volumes/pvc-b976c745-6c53-49d8-9d19-e2f47072a73e
 ```

 You can now access the volume at the mount point.

-One thing to keep in mind is that the mount is being done with ZFS, so it is being mounted in your pool.
-Where we entered **/flatnotes** is actually **/mnt/POOL_NAME/flatnotes** when browsing.

 ### Restore the original mount
 When you are done you need to remount it back to where it was with the following use the PATH/TO/PVC from earlier